The Xometry app works best with JavaScript enabled!

 It is important to understand the torsional physics applied to a load-bearing shaft, or body, to predict the shaft performance.
 Torsional stresses may cause elastic or plastic deformation to a shaft, and so shafts must be designed to properly resist torsional stresses.

-How Does Torsional Stress Work?
+How Torsional Stress Works

 Torsional stress works in much the same way a bending moment works by applying a force at a distance along a lever arm.
 The only difference is that in a bending moment, the force is applied parallel to the axis.
 In torsional stress, the force is applied perpendicular to the axis of rotation.
 This results in a twisting force being exerted.

 Torsional stress can be caused by a force couple acting about the center point of a shaft.
 A couple is two forces that act at the same distance from the point of rotation in an opposite and equal manner.
-Examples of a force couple causing torsional stress can be found in anything that rotates including: car axles, gear shafts, drills, mandrels, and wind turbine generators.
+Examples of a force couple causing torsional stress can be found in anything that rotates including car axles, gear shafts, drills, mandrels, and wind turbine generators.
 In all of these examples, torsional stress affects the object along the whole length of its axis.

 Normal stress, such as compression or tension, acts normally on the cross-section of an object.
 Torsional stress, however, works perpendicular to the cross-section about a center point.
 For compression and tension to occur, both forces must act concentrically.
 If the forces are not concentric a shear force will be induced—whereas torsional forces must only be parallel, opposite, and an equal distance away from the midpoint.